What is Complex PTSD?

 Psychotherapy

-When assigned a therapist, you’ll be asked to recollect your traumatic experience.
-From there, your therapist will move a finger from side to side and you’ll be asked to follow it with your eyes.
-The purpose is to desensitize you from your traumatic memory.
+With a therapist, you’ll be asked to recollect your traumatic experience.
+From there, your therapist will move a finger from side to side and tell you to follow it with your eyes.
+The purpose is to desensitize you from your traumatic memory. ¹⁶

-The reason EMDR is recommended by all doctors is that it remains controversial in the medical realm.
+The reason EMDR may not be recommended is it remains controversial in the medical realm.
 Furthermore, it doesn’t always help people facing C-PTSD.

 What Can You Do?